 Activ8me again stacks up pretty well, with only a handful of providers offering cheaper deals, however they only differ by about $1 or so.
-AusBBS stands out again, and as do Flip TV and Hello Broadband.
+Spintel stands out again, and as do Flip TV and Hello Broadband.
 These telcos may offer plans about $5 cheaper per month.
 Again, set-up fees could potentially make or break a plan here.

 Tier 3 – 50/20 Speeds

 Activ8me stands out as one of the cheapest providers to offer unlimited data at these speeds.
-These speeds are more than enough for streaming and most other applications.
-AusBBS again shows its face, while Teleron and Tangerine round out the list.
+These speeds are likely more than enough for streaming and most other applications.
+Mate Communicate and Barefoot are tough to beat, while TPG also offers competitive plans.

 Tier 4 – 100/40 Speeds

 At top-tier speeds, you can generally expect to pay top-tier prices, however bargains can still be found.
-Generally, anything under $90-$100 can be considered pretty competitive, and Activ8me stands out as one of the top-value Tier 5 providers.
-MyRepublic, however, offers a very enticing option at less than $60!
-Familiar faces AusBBS and Motion also make an appearance, though it’s hard to stop looking at MyRepublic here.
+Generally, anything under $90-$100 can be considered pretty competitive, and Activ8me stands out as one of the cheaper Tier 4 providers.
+MyRepublic, however, offers a very enticing option at less than $85!
+Spintel, Barefoot and Mate also make an appearance here with some enticing top-flight NBN plans.

 Activ8me SkyMuster Plans Compared

 SkyMuster is doomed from the get-go when compared against NBN fibre connections in terms of value for money.
-However, Activ8me does stack up pretty well, being one of the cheaper providers out there with generous off-peak data to boot. iiNet offers 60GB for around $40, but it’s hard to go past Activ8me with its peak/off-peak combo.
-Harbour ISP also comes into thepicture.
+However, Activ8me does stack up pretty well, being one of the cheaper providers out there with generous off-peak data to boot. iiNet offers 150GB total data for around $40, while Harbour ISP also comes into thepicture.
 Southern Phone also offers a 60GB plan for around the same price, while SkyMesh is competitive with one of the cheaper plans out there.

 Is an Activ8me internet deal enough to activate your excitement?